UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ### Create network security group rules

-In this section we will create NSG rules to allow inbound traffic.
+In this section we'll create network security group (NSG) rules to allow inbound traffic.

 > [!NOTE]
-> For testing purposes, we will create a rule to allow all inbound traffic on port 80 (HTTP) in order to access the web server home page on both of the virtual machines.
+> For testing purposes, we'll create a rule to allow all inbound traffic on port 80 (HTTP) in order to access the web server home page on both of the virtual machines.

-1. Navigate to your network security group by clicking on **All services** in the favourites panel, then selecting **Network security groups** under the networking section.
+1. Navigate to your network security group by clicking **All services** in the favourites panel, then selecting **Network security groups** under the *Networking* section.

 2. Select the network security group your VMs are using from the list.

-3. In the blade for your network security group, select **Inbound security rules** under the **Settings** section.
+3. In the blade for your network security group, select **Inbound security rules** under the *Settings* section.

-4. Click the **+Add** button.
+4. Click the **Add** button.

-5. In the **Add inbound security rule** blade, enter the following information:
+5. In the *Add inbound security rule* blade, enter the following information:

    - **Source** - The source filter can be Any, an IP address range, or a default tag.
 It specifies the incoming traffic from a specific source IP address range that will be allowed or denied by this rule.

    - **Source port ranges** - Provide a single port, such as 80; a port range, such as 1024-65535; or a comma-separated list of single ports and/or port ranges, such as 80,1024-65535.
 This specifies which ports traffic will be allowed or denied by this rule.
-Provide an asterisk (\*) to allow traffic on any port.
+Use an asterisk (\*) to allow traffic on any port.

    - **Destination** - The destination filter can be Any, an IP address range, or a default tag.
 It specifies the outgoing traffic for a specific destination IP address range that will be allowed or denied by this rule.

    - **Destination port ranges** - Provide a single port, such as 80; a port range, such as 1024-65535; or a comma-separated list of single ports and/or port ranges, such as 80,1024-65535.
 This specifies which ports traffic will be allowed or denied by this rule.
-Provide an asterisk (\*) to allow traffic on any port.
+Use an asterisk (\*) to allow traffic on any port.

-   - **Protocol** - Specify whether to allow inbound traffic using UDP, TCP or both.
+   - **Protocol** - Select whether to allow inbound traffic using UDP, TCP or both.

-   - **Action** - Choose whether the rule allows or denies the traffic specified.
+   - **Action** - Select whether the rule allows or denies the traffic specified.

    - **Priority** - Rules are processed in priority order; the lower the number, the higher the priority.
-We recommend leaving gaps between rules - 100, 200, 300, etc. - so that it's easier to add new rules without having to edit existing rules.
+We recommend leaving gaps between rule priority numbers, for example, 100, 200, 300, so that it's easier to add new rules without having to edit existing rules.

    - **Name** - The name of the security rule.